digidem/digital-democracy.org/_internships/community-engagement-intern.md

 layout: job
 title: "Community Engagement Intern"
 published: true
-extract: "Digital Democracy is looking for a highly talented and passionate individual to join our team as Community Engagement Intern, and lead recruitment for the Mesh Network, Dd’s individual giving initiative."
+excerpt: "Digital Democracy is looking for a highly talented and passionate individual to join our team as Community Engagement Intern, and lead recruitment for the Mesh Network, Dd’s individual giving initiative."
 ---
 Digital Democracy is looking for a highly talented and passionate individual to join our team as Community Engagement Intern, and lead recruitment for the Mesh Network, Dd’s individual giving initiative.
 This position is for an initial 3 months, 10-20 hours a week with the opportunity to extend the internship and/or work your way into a part-time position at the end of 3 months.